 Settling the Score: Friday’s results

-Your Friday box scores and recaps:
+Your Friday box scores: